-The Menagerie Variety Show is returning to the Wellington Opera House on Saturday the 28th of July for a whole new one-night-only spectacular of epic proportions.
-It’s like the Royal Variety Performance but a lot younger, fresher, weirder, more risqué and heaps more Kiwi.
-Tickets are available now from TicketMaster.
+The Menagerie Variety Show returned to the Wellington Opera House on Saturday the 28th of July for a whole new one-night-only spectacular of epic proportions.
+It was like the Royal Variety Performance but a lot younger, fresher, weirder, more risqué and heaps more Kiwi.

-Your host Matt Powell will guide you from yodeling to acrobatics with every oddity in between.
-There’s circus, comedy, dance, music, magic, burlesque, drag, poetry and much more.
+Our host Matt Powell guided us from yodeling to acrobatics with every oddity in between.
+There was circus, comedy, dance, music, magic, burlesque, drag, poetry and much more.
 From uproarious laughter to quiet awe to amazement this show really does pack one hell of a punch.

 Meet the performers for The Menagerie in the Opera House 2018